Cwarburg/MLOPS-group-67/README.md

 >
 > Answer:

-We used 'uv' to manage the dependencies.
-If a new group member were to join the project, they would have to run the command 'uv venv', which looks at the 'pyproject.toml' file and copies the dependencies.
+We had all used conda before so we decided to use conda to manage our dependencies in the projet.
+We created a requirements file first with a simple `pip freeze \> requirements.txt`.
+However we realized that this created a rather large list that was quite difficult to quickly get an idea of the packages and versions required.
+Therefore, we changed to `pipreqs` which provides a far briefer list.
+We also made use of the built-in conda commands to export environments to .yml.
+When a new team member wanted to get an exact copy of our environment he could run `conda env create -f env.yml` to create the environment on their local machine.
+This could also be done using the command 'uv venv', which looks at the 'pyproject.toml' file and copies the dependencies.

 ### Question 5